Edgar-Donk/edgar-donk.github.io/README.md

 script you will see 3 buttons.
 The top one is standard tkinter, the lower two are ttk.
 All three are grey but the tkinter button is paler.
 Move the cursor over all three buttons.
 The two ttk buttons lighten but the tkinter button does not react.
 Click on all three buttons, all three appear to be depressed, but the two ttk buttons show which of the two buttons was depressed last.
 We have just seen how the button's state interacts with style.
+If we had left out the line

+s.theme_use('default')

+and we were running either a Windows or Mac system then we would have seen blue ttk buttons.
+By using a theme all ttk widgets react without any special input by default.
+This is in contrast to the original tkinter widgets which have to be individually programmed.